AdobeDocs/commerce-cloud-service.en/help/cloud-guide/environment/variable-levels.md

 ## Verify variable levels and values

-You can view a list of existing variables:
+You can view a list of existing variables using the Cloud CLI.

 ```bash
 magento-cloud variables